CauldronJS/scripts/deps/@cauldron/rinse/README.md

 ## Footnote

 Obviously this package was highly inspired by Facebook's React.
 If you haven't used it, I highly recommend it for web development.
-The makeup of the component class is a mirror of the React component, but with a couple more things to help development within Cauldron.
-By no means is it as optimized since the engineers on that team and the open source contributions far outweigh my knowledge or skillset, but I definitely want to make it close.
+That being said, I think that a difference in viewpoints must be acknowledged for this to properly fit into the ecosystem.
+There is more of a reliance on context and less of a reliance on lifecycle management here.
+Of course this can be used for UI, but there is nothing complex I can foresee so a drastic opinion has been forced on this library: no components.